cylc/cylc-doc/src/tutorial/runtime/configuration-consolidation/index.rst

 .. ifslides::

-   Note that ``cylc config`` doesn't expand families or parameterisations in the :term:`graph`.
+   Note that ``cylc config`` doesn't expand families or parameterizations in the :term:`graph`.
 Use ``cylc graph`` to visualise these.

    ..
 TODO - Raise and issue for this, note cylc config and cylc view.